Stucco and EIFS

 Spaced or Joined

-It is only the beveled stucco that can be put on top of the other minus spacing because the square edged ones will butt the flush against each other, but might get spaced apart.
-The spacing amount may as less as two inches but the most common one is fifty percent of the total height.
-Joined stucco and EIFS may appeal to people that prefer a sturdy look, while spaced ones indicate the personality of those ones that feel they do not have to hide anything.
+It is only the beveled stucco that can be put on top of the other minus spacing because the square-edged ones will butt the flush against each other, but might get spaced apart.
+The spacing amount may as less than two inches but the most common one is fifty percent of the total height.
+Joined stucco and EIFS may appeal to people that prefer a sturdy look, while spaced ones indicate the personality of those who feel they do not have to hide anything.

 Rectangular sides or Square Sides

 Stucco may be made to showcase squares on either side or shorter on either side.
 The siding that is unevenly sided has to undergo staggering for the desired effect.
 Homeowners that want something more time-honoring will have to get attracted to classical rectangular EIFS, while individuals looking for asymmetrical and modern things may enjoy squares more.
 On many occasions, stucco refers to Portland cement but refers to EIFS or synthetic stucco.
 In full, EIFS means Exterior Insulation and Finish System.

 Renovating with or building a home with stucco and EIFS will reduce your costs of heating significantly.
 The first method is through the reduction of air infiltrating into the wall, and the other one is reducing the heat that gets transferred via the walls by adding more insulation to the exteriors.
 Stucco and EIFS from South Florida Contracting Services solves this issue by the use of continuous, trowel-applied weather barrier on the sheathing.
 The exterior or plywood drywall is fully covered, including the joints, sealing the walls from possible infiltration of air.
 The utilized material is the one that adheres to material surrounding it while curing, creating a monolithic, and single air barrier.